hemu2k/hemu2k/README.md

 ## Hi there 👋

-# Data Science Portfolio
+# Hemanth Portfolio
 Repository containing portfolio of data science projects completed by me for academic, self learning, and hobby purposes.
 Presented in the form of Jupyter notebooks, and R markdown files (published at RPubs).

-For a more visually pleasant experience for browsing the portfolio, check out [sajalsharma.com](http://sajalsharma.com)
+For a more visually pleasant experience for browsing the portfolio, check out [hemanth-portfolio.com](https://hemu-portfolio.vercel.app/)

 #### The R portfolio is located [here](http://rpubs.com/sajal_sharma/).